1000-976-Great Vocals

 Writer/Composer: Hal David / Burt Bacharach (1969)

-The video clip from the movie with the bicycle scene is a joy to behold.
-Through the years it has become iconic, thanks to B. J. Thomas’s thoroughly engaging voice.
+The video clip from the movie with the bicycle scene is a joy to behold, and through the years it has become iconic, thanks to B. J. Thomas’s thoroughly engaging voice.
 Its youthful tune and its joyful delivery almost make it inspirational.
 This American singer became a major Pop / Rock / Country vocalist with a career spanning 3 decades, starting in the late 1960s.
-His wonderful, resonate, masculine and distinctive delivery suited his full-throated tenor, 2+octave vocals well, and this tune was by far his biggest hit, going straight to # 1 on the charts.
+His wonderful, resonate, masculine delivery suited his full-throated tenor, 2+octave vocals well, and this tune was by far his biggest hit, going straight to # 1 on the charts.
 “Raindrops are falling on my head / And just like the guy whose feet are too big for his bed / Nothing seems to fit / Those raindrops keep falling on my head / They keep falling.”
-Oh, what joy to expect happiness just around the bend!…An Absolute Triumph of Fulfillment!
+Oh, what joy to expect the happiness that awaits us!…A Fulfilling Triumph of a Song!

 Link # 1 Original music audio with lyrics.
 Link # 2 Song from the movie with movie clips 1969.